Picayune ready to get back to work after Gulfport win - Picayune Item

 Picayune is on a three game winning streak but the mentality of the players and coaching staff is very level headed.

 “The confidence is pretty high but each week is a new week and we like to say we’re back to 0-0 once the night’s over with,” said Stogner.

 He and his team try not to focus on the record but focus on getting better each week.

-Stogner praised his athletes for their fearless motivation to get better.
 “They’re not scared to put in the work and they know how important it is,” said Stogner.

-The Maroon Tide is 3-0 the team moves through week four to face2-2 D’Iberville Warriors Friday, Sept.
-17 at 7 p.m.
+The Maroon Tide (3-0) will be on the road for week four to face D’Iberville Warriors (2-2) this Friday.
+Kickoff is at 7 p.m.

 Hornets blow out the Panthers and prepare to face Terry this week